 In relation to the divisions, it performs a role of providing the backbone of Group product and technology investments, policies and rules, including deployment.
 The Technology Office shall ensure strategic alignment and cooperation within its area of responsibility to capture synergies to ensure long-term strategic goals.

-The Group Brand & Marketing function is responsible for managing the Group’s brand portfolio, brand positioning, brand- and customer insight, and business intelligence.
-This includes, among other things, being responsible for market analysis and customer insights, brand tracking, global end customer segmentation, research guidelines as well as research projects related to customer behavior and defining Group tools and methods to execute brand positioning.
-Group Brand & Marketing function is also responsible for capturing group marketing synergies as well as defining the Group’s licensing framework and approving licensing arrangements.
-It also governs the Group´s strategic sales agenda.
-The Group Brand & Marketing function also has responsibilities to develop strategic pricing practices in the Group by establishing pricing principles and guidelines and focusing on pricing overlap between divisions.
+The Group Communications, Brand & Marketing function is responsible for internal and external communications as well as managing the Group’s brand portfolio, brand positioning, brand- and customer insight, and business intelligence.
+The Group Communications, Brand & Marketing function also has responsibilities to develop strategic pricing practices in the Group by establishing pricing principles and guidelines and focusing on pricing overlap between divisions.

 The Business Development function is responsible for the Group strategy, acquisitions and divestments.
 This includes Group strategy development and periodical assessment of alignment between strategy, organization, initiatives and resources.
 The Group Business Development function shall also support the implementation of strategic initiatives, including supporting in Group wide communication and supporting the divisions in their strategy development.